-Identifying an individual by his or her teeth without dental records is much more difficult.
-However, things like broken teeth, missing teeth and gold crowns might be recognized by the friends and family members of the deceased.
-Things about the biter's lifestyle can be determined by the teeth; a constant pipe smoker or a bagpipe player has a distinctive wear pattern.
+In addition, things like broken teeth, missing teeth and gold crowns might be recognized by the deceased's friends and family members.
+And teeth can indicate things about the person's lifestyle.
+The teeth of pipe-smokers and bagpipe players have a distinctive wear pattern.
 Dressmakers and tailors, who often put pins and needles in their mouths, may have chipped teeth.

-In addition to the dental records, forensic investigators can retrieve DNA samples by extracting the pulp from the center of the tooth.
+Sometimes, forensic dentists can retrieve DNA samples from a victim's teeth by extracting the pulp from the center of the tooth.
 Unlike the enamel, pulp can be damaged by fire and other conditions, but it can also last for hundreds of years.